Senior Lecturer in Theatre, Admissions Tutor

 • Physical Theatre/Dance Theatre

 Royona’s monograph entitled Akram Khan: Dancing New Interculturalism was published in May 2015 by Palgrave Macmillan within the New World Choreographies Series.
 It is the first book length project to examine the works of this seminal British-Asian artist.
-You can find out more about the title and purchase it here: http://www.palgrave.com/page/detail/akram-khan-royona-mitra/?K=9781137393654 .
+You can find out more about the title and purchase it here.

 Runner-up for the Theatre & Performance Research Association (TaPRA) New Career Research in Theatre/Performance Prize 2016.

 Royona regularly presents at international and national conferences and was awarded the New Scholars Prize (2008) by the International Federation of Theatre Research (IFTR).
-She has published in Dance Research Journal, Feminist Review journal, Women and Performance: A Journal of Feminist Theory and has contributed to edited book projects on body, culture and identity.
-She has been an invited speaker at Brown University, USA (2015), University of Surey (2015), Gdansk Dance Festival Annual Conference (2012) and the Research Seminar Series hosted by the Drama Department at the University of Warwick (2008).
+She has been invited to deliver keynote addresses at University of Surrey (2017), Royal Central School of Speech and Drama (2018) and Pipers Corner School (2017).
+She has published in Performance Research Journal, Dance Research Journal, Feminist Review journal, Women and Performance: A Journal of Feminist Theory and has contributed to edited book projects on body, culture and identity.
+She has also been an invited speaker at Brown University, USA (2015), University of Surrey (2015), Gdansk Dance Festival Annual Conference (2012) and the Research Seminar Series hosted by the Drama Department at the University of Warwick (2008).
 Her work on the contemporary female South Asian dancer has been published in The Feminism and Visual Culture Reader.

 Royona’s teaching specialisms are in the fields of physical theatre/dance–theatre, live art practices, dance and embodiment, intercultural performance and critical theory.